SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 - The browser physical shortut button does nothing.
 - The Mute/Unmute Audio physical shortcut button works fine, but the light stays orange no matter what state audio is in, and turns white when sleep is activated.
 - The WiFi card should be replaced with a WiFi + Bluetooth card for Airdrop, Continuity, etc. support.
 - No DRM support for iGPU in macOS Monterey + a dGPU is needed, see [Fixing DRM Support and iGPU Performance](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html).
-A workaround is to use a non-hardware based brwoser, such as [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) or Chromium-based browsers such as [Google Chrome](https://www.google.com/chrome/).
+A workaround is to use a non-hardware based browser, such as [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) or Chromium-based browsers such as [Google Chrome](https://www.google.com/chrome/).
 - No VGA support in macOS Monterey.
 - No Airdrop, Sidecar, etc. because of no Bluetooth.
-- Track Point isn't working.
+- Trackpoint isn't working.
 This seems to be caused by VoodooPS2Controller.
-In my testing, Keyboard and Trackpad work decently when using RehabMan's 2018 version of VoodooPS2, but not the Track Point.
-If I switch over to the newer VoodooPS2Controller which uses VoodooInput, the Track Point works, but nothing else.
+In my testing, the keyboard and trackpad work decently when using RehabMan's 2018 version of VoodooPS2, but not the trackpoint.
+If I switch over to the newer VoodooPS2Controller which uses VoodooInput, the trackpoint works, but nothing else.
 - Modem devices are detected, but have no support in macOS.
 - Fingerprint scanner does not work as there is currently no way to emulate Touch ID, see [Hardware Limitations](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html#miscellaneous).
 - CFG Lock can't be disabled in the BIOS.